hermannm/devlog/README.md

   output format, designed for local development and CLI tools
 - `devlog/log` is a thin wrapper over the logging API of `log/slog`, providing:
     - Utility functions for log message formatting (`log.Infof`, `log.Errorf`, etc.)
-    - Error-aware logging functions, which structure errors to be formatted nicely as log attributes
+    - Error-aware logging functions, which structure errors to be formatted consistently as log attributes
     - `log.AddContextAttrs`, a function for adding log attributes to a [`context.Context`](https://pkg.go.dev/context), applying the attributes to all logs made in that context